NPacha/NicolesChocolates/unit_1/w07d1/homework/hungry-for-more.md

 # DOM Interaction Labs
 Get some more practice with the DOM and interactivity by coming up with solutions for the following interactions.

-It is your job to look at the mockup or prototype, create the appropriate HTML, CSS and JavaScript to create the interaction.
+It is your job to look at the mockup or prototype and create the appropriate HTML, CSS and JavaScript to replicate the interaction.
 Feel free to use jQuery!

+**You will need to create a new folder for each interaction.
+You will have to create the html file, css file and js file for each lab on your own.**

 Start with psuedocode and then begin to write your actual code!

-You will need to create a new folder for each interaction.
-You will have to create the html file, css file and js file for each lab on your own.

 Have fun!